ArvindGuruRK/construction_3d_plan/3D-GENERATION.md

 ---

-This detailed breakdown should provide a solid foundation for understanding the ArchAI 3D project.
+This detailed breakdown should provide a solid foundation for understanding the Construction 3D project.
 The client-side procedural generation approach is powerful and provides a fantastic user experience, and the component-based architecture makes it highly maintainable and extensible.